mjcolwell/emotional_go_no_go/README.md

 Conley, M. I., Dellarco, D. V., Rubien-Thomas, E., Cohen, A. O., Cervera, A., Tottenham, N., & Casey, B. J. (2018).
 The racially diverse affective expression (RADIATE) face stimulus set.
 Psychiatry research, 270, 1059-1067.

 This task is currently in-use in the Psychopharmacology and Emotion Laboratory (PERL) at the Department of Psychiatry, University of Oxford.
-Two ongoing psychopharmacology projects (FEN&COG - NCT05026398; PROGRESS) are currently using these tasks.
+Multiple ongoing psychopharmacology projects in the Department of Psychiatry (University of Oxford) are using this task (e.g., PEACE; NCT05849675).

 ## Change log
 *21/01/2022 Note: Updated Readme.md and pushed folder containing preprocessing scripts for researchers to use, to better enhance reproducibility.*